 Listed below are the general maintenance items that should be performed as frequently as specified.
 In addition to checking the items listed, if you notice any unusual noise, smell or vibration, you should investigate the cause or take your vehicle to your Toyota dealer or a qualified service shop immediately.
 It is recommended that any problem you notice be brought to the attention of your dealer or the qualified service shop for their advice.

-Make these checks only with adequate ventilation if you run the engine.
+Make these checks only where adequate ventilation can be obtained if you run the engine.